puppetlabs/trapperkeeper-webserver-jetty9/README.md

   very large cookies to go through, as a large cookie can cause the request buffer to overflow unless the size is increased.
 The default is 4096 bytes.
 * `:server-id`: optional; the id of the server to which to add the proxy handler.
-If absent, the handler will be added to the `:default` server.
-If the two argument version of this function is called, the handler will also be added to the `:default` server.
+If absent, the handler will be added to the default server.
+If the two argument version of this function is called, the handler will also be added to the default server.

 Simple example: